Winterborne Kingston: History

-Icknield Street, a prehistoric route later used by the Romans, passes through the village, and Roman artefacts have been revealed here in ploughed fields.
+Icknield Street, a prehistoric route used by the Romans, passes through the village, and Roman artefacts have been found in ploughed fields.

 Dorset historically had many cottage industries related to the clothing trade.
-Button making (buttony) developed in the 1680s in the villages with Blandford the main centre.
+Button-making (buttony) developed in the 1680s in the villages with Blandford the main centre.
 The 1851 census shows that many of the women in Winterborne Kingston were button makers.
-Most of the men in this area worked as agricultural labourers.
-The farms in this area were small dairy farms, which supplied dairy products to the London markets.
-There were also limekilns, which were an important part of the agricultural scene as they produced lime for spreading on the land.
-Barley was one of the main crops, and was used in the production of malt for the brewing of beer in Dorsetshire and London Breweries.
-Other trades in the area were carpenters, bricklayers, blacksmiths and shoemakers.
+Most of the men worked as agricultural labourers.
+The farms supplied dairy products to the London markets.
+There were also kilns that produced lime for spreading on the land.
+Barley was one of the main crops, and was used in the production of malt for brewing beer in Dorsetshire and London.
+Other trades were carpentry, bricklaying, blacksmithing and shoemaking.

 Parish church

 The village church is named after St Nicholas.
 It is in the Decorated style and faced with flint.
 The Victorian architect George Edmund Street remodelled the church in 1872.